n8e/docms/README.md

 To run the tests, you'll require to install `jasmine-node`, as `npm install jasmine-node --save`.
 Once completed, the Spec file is executed by running `jasmine-node documentManagerSpec.js`.

+There is a gulpfile to automate these tasks so thst to run the project, you only need to run `mongod` and `gulp` on the console.